-Conveying The Self In A Foreign Language: Exploring Jfl Learners’ Self-Introduction
+Online Self-Introductions by Learners of Japanese as a Foreign Language

+Author(s) Name(s)

+Role(s)

+Institutional Affiliation(s)

+Correspondence details

 Abstract

-In this study, the authors researched how learners of Japanese as a foreign language introduce themselves and what they want to convey, as well as what kind of skills the speakers need to effectively communicate these points to the addressee.
-The self-introduction video data were collected from a project in which JFL learners interacted with EFL learners through Facebook.
-The survey data included learners' evaluations of their own self-introductions.
-Interviews were conducted with students in counterpart schools to evaluate the learners’ self-introductions.
-The authors analyzed the data and extrapolated the most useful skills for effective conveyance from the most successful self-introductions.
+In this project, foreign language learners of Japanese and English interacted online through self-introductions.
+We observed how learners of Japanese introduced themselves, their intentions, how they realized these, how the messages were received, and the skills needed to communicate effectively.
+Video and survey data were collected, including learners’ self-evaluations, and interviews were conducted to assess the interactions.
+The most successful examples were identified and effective skills were extrapolated.
 The results showed discrepancies between learners’ self-evaluations and the opinions of the addressees.
-Non-verbal communication strategies were also shown to play an important role in successful conveyances.
-In this paper, we provide a brief overview of the project and report salient results obtained through the analysis of the data.
-We also share pedagogical implications of the results, and suggest alternative approaches to language pedagogy.
+It was evident that non-verbal communication strategies were important.
+Pedagogical implications were explored and alternative approaches suggested.

-Keywords: learners of Japanese as a foreign language; self-introduction; self-evaluation
+Keywords: learners of Japanese as a foreign language, online self-introductions, self-evaluation, communication skills

+Online Self-Introductions by Learners of Japanese as a Foreign Language

 Introduction

-Language education needs to respond to individual needs, but so far, many language lessons focus on providing learners particular sets of patterns.
-For example, there are sets of self-introduction patterns for which learners essentially fill in the blanks to “create” their own self-introductions.
-However, this activity rarely transcends a template word game and is far from a creative endeavor.
-Learners who want to express their own personalities are often limited by those set patterns and cannot effectively convey their own individuality.
-As a result, almost everyone begins to sound like the same person.
+Language education should respond to individual needs, but many language lessons focus on providing learners with templates.
+For example, there are sets of self-introduction patterns that learners fill in to “create” self-introductions.
+However, this activity is mechanistic and not a creative endeavor.
+Learners who want to express their personalities are limited by those prototypes and cannot effectively convey their individuality.

-In the present study, the researchers interrogate the current language-learning environment and argue for a syllabus that reflects individual needs, in contrast to the more common functional syllabus, or even the situational (bamen) syllabus (Kobayashi, 2005, 2016; Sato et. al., 2015).
-We focus on JFL learners’ self-introductions and what they try to convey, as well as how learners introduce themselves and what kind of skills the speakers need to effectively communicate these points to the addressee.
+In the present study, the researchers interrogate the current language-learning environment and motivate for a syllabus that reflects individual needs, in preference to the conventional functional syllabus, or the situational (bamen) syllabus (Kobayashi, 2005, 2016; Sato et. al., 2015).
+We focus on the self-introductions of Japanese Foreign Language (JFL) learners—what they aim to convey, how they realize these intentions, and the skills they need to effectively communicate with the addressees.

 Literature Review

-To date, much research has been conducted on how language learners’ linguistic performance is judged.
-The research indicates that learners’ linguistic performance evaluations largely depend on the evaluator.
-This applies to the evaluation of JFL learners’ writing (Usami, Mori, & Yoshida 2009), speech performance (Ishihara, Tsurutani, & Tsukada 2011; Saito & Akiyama 2017; Tsurutani, 2010), and conversation (Choi 2008, 2013; Morimoto, Mizukami, & Yanagida 2013; Nohara 2009, 2011; Watanabe 2005a, 2005b).
+Existing research has focused on the assessment of the linguistic performance of language learners, and found that evaluations depend on the evaluator.
+This applies to the evaluation of JFL learners’ writing (Usami et al., 2009), speech performance (Ishihara et al., 2011; Saito & Akiyama, 2017; Tsurutani, 2010), and conversation (Choi, 2008, 2013; Morimoto et al., 2013; Nohara, 2009, 2011; Watanabe 2005a, 2005b).

-For example, Tsurutani’s 2010 study indicates that native Japanese college students who did not have any contact with non-Japanese judged L2 Japanese learners pronunciation based on accuracy of timing rather than pitch accent (Tsurutani 2010).
-A further study examined four groups of evaluators: Japanese language teachers, nonlanguage teachers, beginner-level JFL learners, and advanced level JFL learners to see how they evaluate JFL learner speech (pitch and timing in sentences).
-The results showed that, somewhat predictably, Japanese language teachers give more strict judgments than non-teachers, and advanced learners are stricter than beginner-level learners (Ishihara, Tsurutani, & Tsukada 2011).
+For example, Tsurutani’s study (2010) indicates that native Japanese college students—who did not have any contact with the non-Japanese—judged the pronunciation of L2 Japanese learners based on the accuracy of timing rather than pitch accent (Tsurutani, 2010).
+A further study examined four groups of evaluators: teachers (Japanese language; non-language) and JFL learners (beginner; and advanced), to see how they assessed the speech of JFL learners (pitch and timing in sentences).
+The results showed that Japanese language teachers are stricter in their judgments than non-teachers, and advanced learners are stricter than beginner-level learners (Ishihara et al., 2011).